citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineCatalogTestResponseModel.md

 ### NewMachineCatalogTestResponseModel

-`func NewMachineCatalogTestResponseModel(machineCatalog MachineCatalogTestResponseModelMachineCatalog, numPassed int32, numWarnings int32, numFailures int32, ) *MachineCatalogTestResponseModel`
+`func NewMachineCatalogTestResponseModel(machineCatalog RefResponseModel, numPassed int32, numWarnings int32, numFailures int32, ) *MachineCatalogTestResponseModel`

 NewMachineCatalogTestResponseModel instantiates a new MachineCatalogTestResponseModel object This constructor will assign default values to properties that have it defined,